isomerpages/moe-tampinespri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: March 2024 Memo to Parents
-          date: 01 March 2024
-          announcement: Dear Parents, Please refer to the link below for the March memo to parents.
-Thank you.
-          link_text: Click here for more...
-          link_url: /for-parents/letters-to-parents-2024/
         - title: School Health Visit for Primary 1 to 6 Students
           date: 18 March 2024
           announcement: Dear parents, Health Promotion Board (HPB) will be conducting